 Perhaps there are some people out there who are – we can’t (and won’t) claim to know every anti-hunt person in the world – but we certainly don’t know anyone like that ourselves.
 Anyone who is just looking for a group to belong to or a way to express their anger will probably not last very long in any of our groups considering how much time and energy is usually involved in what we do.

 If people are being seen as “rent-a-mob” because they happen to be involved in more than one campaign (which has been said to us in the past with regards to anti-animal testing campaigns and sabbing) then that’s just silly.
 Very few people in the world will only have an opinion on one thing alone and be entirely single-issue.
 We are perfectly capable of being anti-hunt and anti-vivisection or anti-hunt and anti-fascist without it meaning that we’re just getting involved in lots of different things without caring about any of the issues.
 Again, with the amount of time and energy usually put into various campaigns, anyone just hopping between campaigns without actually caring about the causes is probably not going to be around for long.

 “Antis get paid to go out – most of them don’t even care about what they’re doing”

 No sab we know gets paid to go out and we certainly don’t.
 Most sab groups get sabs to chip in some money towards fuel for the day and do group fundraising such as using online platforms to put out appeals for donations or going to car-boot sales or doing ‘workers beer’ at festivals.
 So we actually pay to go sabbing… Any money you see changing hands in the field is probably someone handing over some group funds for fuel costs that they’ve just drawn out of the bank or chipping in some money to a less-well-off friend.
-As for getting paid in sandwiches, we’d be well up for that if anyone would like to volunteer.
+As for getting paid in (vegan) sandwiches, we’d be well up for that if anyone would like to volunteer.
 Otherwise we’ll keep making our own (with our own personal money).